Aluminum Properties and Alloy Characteristics

 Aluminum panels can be easily installed, enhancing the visual appeal of buildings while offering protection against the elements.

-Roofing and siding benefit from aluminum’s durability and resistance to corrosion.
+Roofing and siding also benefit from aluminum’s durability and resistance to corrosion.
 Aluminum roofs and sidings provide long-lasting protection, withstanding harsh weather conditions and requiring minimal maintenance.

 Electrical and Electronics Industry